aviaviavi/curl-runnings/README.md

 Writing integration tests for our APIs was generally annoying.
 They were time consuming to write especially considering how basic they were, and we are a small startup where developer time is in short supply.
-Over time, we found ourselves at sometimes just writing bash scripts that would `curl` our various endpoints and check the output with very basic matchers.
+Over time, we found ourselves sometimes just writing bash scripts that would `curl` our various endpoints and check the output with very basic matchers.
 These tests were fast to write, but quickly became difficult to maintain as complexity was added.
 Not only did maintence become challenging, but the whole system was very error prone